 I first got wind of Findhorn in the mid-1970's when I was living in a Dublin bedsitter.
-A fugitive from a walk-up on Manhattan's noisy Tenth Avenue in Hell's Kitchen.
-I was freelancing travel articles about Ireland - to The New York Times and Travel & Leisure - in order to indulge my obsession for the Irish tin whistle.
+I had fled my old walk-up tenement on Manhattan's noisy Tenth Avenue in Hell's Kitchen to go to Ireland.
+I wanted to learn to play the Irish tin whistle.
+To support myself, I was freelancing travel articles about Dublin to The New York Times and Travel & Leisure, and eventually writing the traditional Irish music column for In Dublin Magazine.

 I felt lucky to be getting private lessons from one of Ireland's masters of that humble six-holed piece of tin, Donncha Ó Briain (Dennis O'Brien 1960-1990).
 Every Saturday I hopped the bus from Rathmines into Dublin City Centre, then another on to Glasnevin to the O'Briain family house.
 I sat enthralled watching good-natured Donncha pouring all his heart and physical force into making that whistle chirp, whirl, warble and fly.
 I thought the tin whistle was the most amazing musical instrument in the whole world.
 I still do.

 In 2003 Gordon began his job in Inverness as a Planning Officer at the Highland Council.
 Before we bought a house in Inverness, he commuted five days a week for three months from our campsite at what was then called the Findhorn Caravan Park.
-Between trips to Inverness, we enjoyed taking walks by moonlight on the sand dunes and beach, enjoying the New-Age ambience, veggie food and often zany open-mike talent nights.
+While living at Findhorn we enjoyed moonlit walks on the sand dunes and beach, the New-Age ambience, vegetarian meals and often zany open-mike talent nights.
 It was an escape from the Tartan Tourism Capitol - to be in a place that didn't seem Scottish at all.

-In Inverness, my new home, I wasn’t known as a free-lance travel journalist, but as an OAP - an Old Age Pensioner 60 years old.
-Too old to get a job, and too old to wear fetching clothing.
-OAP’s in Inverness dressed in drab colours like sky grey, mumbly brown or oatmeal, and they didn’t dye their hair or wear any makeup.
+In Inverness, my new home, I wasn’t recognized as a free-lance travel journalist, but as an OAP - an Old Age Pensioner 60 years old.
+Too old to get a “real” job, and too old to wear fetching clothing.
+OAP’s in Inverness traditionally dressed in drab colours like sky grey, mumbly brown or oatmeal, and they didn’t dye their hair or wear any makeup.

 But the OAP's at Findhorn were hard to spot, with dyed red hair, glitter bits, bright yoga pants, rainbow-coloured Tibetan wool hats, and European, North American and Aussie accents.
-The reputation of Findhorn in Inverness, in dull obtuse Presbyterian circles, is that the people living here are shamefully loose.
-But we all know, that's how fringe thinkers, artists, and visionaries are usually considered.
+The reputation of Findhorn in Inverness, in dull obtuse Presbyterian circles, was that the people living here were shamefully loose.
+But as we all know, that's how fringe thinkers, artists, writers and visionaries are usually considered.
 What conservative Invernessians think of the Findhornians is that they are (read promiscuous) hippies.

 Tired of the boozy Hogmanay goings-on in Inverness, Gordon and I, with his offspring Shona and Craig, decided to bring in the new year at Findhorn’s wild ceili dance.
-The Hogmanay celebration at Finhorn — a shockingly non- alcoholic event with fruit juice, incense and balloons — was a trip back to the 1970's, with lowing scarves, tabla drums, barefeet and hairy armpits.
+The Hogmanay celebration at Finhorn — a shockingly non- alcoholic event with fruit juice, incense and balloons — was a trip back to the 1970's, with flowing silk scarves, tabla drums, bare feet and hairy armpits.